Uncertainty and Robustness of Surplus Extraction: Set-up and Preliminaries

 \subsection{Knightian Uncertainty and Incomplete Preferences}

 In this section, we briefly discuss the model of decision making in the presence of ambiguity or Knightian uncertainty that gives a behavioral foundation to our notion of robustness.
-The connection between robustness and ambiguity comes from Knightian decision theory, developed in Bewley (1986), in which ambiguity is modeled by incomplete preferences.\footnote{See also Aumann (1962, 1964) and, more recently, Dubra, Maccheroni, and Ok (2004), Ok (2002), Shapley and Baucells (2008), Ghirardato, Maccheroni, Marinacci, and Siniscalchi (2003), Gilboa, Maccheroni, Marinacci, and Schmeidler (2010), and Girotto and Holzer (2005).} We begin by briefly describing the framework and results.
+The connection between robustness and ambiguity comes from Knightian decision theory, developed in Bewley (1986), in which ambiguity is modeled by incomplete preferences.\footnote{See also Aumann (1962, 1964) and, more recently, Dubra et al. (2004), Ok (2002), Shapley and Baucells (2008), Ghirardato et al. (2003), Gilboa et al. (2010), and Girotto and Holzer (2005).} We begin by briefly describing the framework and results.

 Bewley (1986) axiomatizes incomplete preference relations that can be represented by a family of subjective expected utility functions.
 The main result in Bewley (1986) shows that a strict preference relation that is not necessarily complete, but satisfies other standard axioms of subjective expected utility, can be represented using a von Neumann-Morgenstern utility index and a family of probability distributions, with strict preference corresponding to unanimous ranking according to this family.
 Here we adopt a slightly modified version of Bewley preferences that uses weak preference as a primitive.